kellyjonbrazil/jc/docs/parsers/ifconfig.md

 # jc.parsers.ifconfig

-jc - JSON Convert `ifconfig` command output parser
+jc - JSON Convert `foo` command output parser

 No `ifconfig` options are supported.

-Consider using the `ip` command instead of `ifconfig` as it supports native JSON output and provides more detailed output than the `ifconfig` parser.
+Consider using the `ip` command instead of `ifconfig` as it supports native JSON output.
-(e.g. support for multiple IPv4 and IPv6 addresses.)

-> Note: This parser will only output the last IPv4 and IPv6 address for
-> each interface in the command output.

 Usage (cli):